1901–02 Burslem Port Vale F.C. season: Second Division

+Port Vale finished in 12th place in a tight lower half of the table, where just two points separated 9th from 16th.
 A settled side saw Lucien Boullemier, Ernest Mullineux, George Price, and Adrian Capes ever-presents in the league.
-Capes was leading scorer with eighteen goals, with Danny Simpson's twelve goal haul a major contribution to the campaign.
-At the end of the season centre-half Jim Beech retired, having spent eight years with the club.
+Capes was the leading scorer with 18 goals, with Danny Simpson's twelve-goal haul a major contribution to the campaign.
+At the end of the season, centre-half Jim Beech retired, having spent eight years with the club.

 Finances

-On the financial front things were looking up for the club.
+On the financial front, things were looking up for the club.
 A £368 profit was made, with most of this figure coming from the club's annual Easter bazaar at Burslem Town Hall.
 This upturn in finances caused the directors to loosen their unwritten rule on only recruiting local players.